techstartucalgary/Learn-Git/README.md

 ### D2: Practice whole workflow

-Using the Git workflow we just taught you (including branching, committing, pushing, pull requests, and pulling), practice a full cycle of making a change of your choice to this repository.
+Using the Git workflow we just taught you (including branching, committing, pushing, pull requests, and pulling), practice a full cycle of making a change of your choice to your fork.
 Examples of changes you could make include adding a song2.txt, adding images, or stylizing existing files.
 Go crazy!